rhli/Degraded-First-Scheduler/README.md

 >   export JAVA_HOME=*your java home(Absolute Path)*
 >   export HADOOP_OPTS=-Djava.net.preferIPv4Stack=true

-After finish the previous node installation and configuration, copy the
-$HADOOP_HOME folder and spread the folder into the *namenode* and *ALL* *datanodes*.
-Make sure each nodes can be public key accessible by each other.
-Also make sure that c++, java, ant and $HADOOP_HOME are well set for ALL nodes.
-If you have serveral different type of nodes (for example, different OS), you may need to repeat the previous steps in different types of nodes.
+After finishing the above installation and configuration, copy $HADOOP_HOME directory to *namenode* and *EVERY* *datanode*.
+Make sure each node is accessible by each other.
+Also make sure that c++, java, ant and $HADOOP_HOME are well set on *ALL* nodes.
+If you have several different types of nodes (for example, different operating systems), you need to repeat the previous steps in every type of nodes.

 Add $HADOOP_HOME/bin to PATH